The Sphere Packing Bound via Augustin's Method: Discussion

 \section{Discussion}

 We have established SPBs with approximation error terms that are polynomial in the block length for a class of product channels, which includes all stationary product channels.
 Our results hold for a large class of non-stationary product channels, which might have infinite channel capacity.
-With minor changes these proofs can be used to derive SPBs with approximation error terms that are polynomial in the duration for various memoryless Poisson channels, see Appendix \ref{sec:poisson-outerbound}.

 We have presented a new proof of the SPB for the codes on DSPCs with feedback that can be applied to the codes on DPCs with feedback satisfying a milder stationarity hypothesis, see \S\ref{sec:fcomparison} and Appendix \ref{sec:fDPCexponent}.
-The validity of SPB for codes on DSPCs with feedback implies improvements in the outer bounds for codes with errors-and-erasures decoding on DSPCs with feedback previously derived using Haroutunian's outer bound in \cite[{\S}V,{\S}IV]{nakibogluZ12} and \cite[\S2.4,\S2.5]{nakiboglu11}.
+The validity of SPB for codes on DSPCs with feedback implies improvements in the bounds for codes with errors-and-erasures decoding on DSPCs with feedback that were previously derived using Haroutunian's bound in \cite[{\S}V,{\S}IV]{nakibogluZ12} and \cite[\S2.4,\S2.5]{nakiboglu11}.

 In our judgment, the averaging described in \S\ref{sec:averaging} is one way of employing the following more fundamental observation

 The preceding observation and Theorem \ref{thm:minimax}, are at the heart of Augustin's method.
 However, only the preceding observation can be interpreted as a novelty of Augustin's method because Theorem \ref{thm:minimax} is employed by Shannon, Gallager, and Berlekamp in \cite{shannonGB67A}, albeit in an indirect way and for discrete channels only.\footnote{The equality of the \renyi capacity to the \renyi radius and the existence of a \renyi center is invoked via \cite[(4.22)]{shannonGB67A}.
 The uniqueness of the \renyi center is implicit in the analysis of \(\mathtt{f_{s}}\) as a function of \(\mathtt{s}\); it is established in the discussion between \cite[(A27) and (A28)]{shannonGB67A}.}